Mental Health Resources

 The Center for Student Health and Well-Being offers a range of resources, from evidence-based online tools to podcasts, videos and more.

 The resources below should not be used as a substitute for seeking help from a counselor.
-Please refer to the MiResource Learning page for guidance on frequently asked questions regarding mental health care, including insight on insurance coverage and online therapy options, in our community, who provide in-person and online access to therapy.
+Please refer to Davidson's MiResource page for guidance on frequently asked questions regarding mental health care, to gain insight on insurance coverage, and to browse clinician options in our community, who provide in-person and online access to therapy.

 - Mental Health America screenings and tools